IvanCherepov/customer-support-handbook/support-oncall.md

 ### How to find out who is currently on-call

-From Slack, you can find out who is oncall by using the command`/oncall`.
-The support engineer oncall is listed next to the `CoreOS Customer Support`entry.
+From Slack, you can find out who is on-call by using the command`/oncall`.
+The support engineer on-call is listed next to the `CoreOS Customer Support`entry.

 ### More Information